still18/PST2Repo/README.md

 ## GitHub Files
 - PST2Att1 (This is the Swift File, and where the majority of the code is for the app)
-- pyacoustid-1.2.0 (Allows for the metadata of a song to be sent to the app)
+- pyacoustid-1.2.0 (This allows for the metadata of a song to be sent to the app)

 ## Download Instructions

+**Insert Download Instructions